The 14 Cutest Cabins for a Secluded Summer Getaway

 Social distancing—and then some

 Raise your hand if, thanks to COVID-19, you’ve memorized every square inch of your home over the last five months.
 While you’re certainly overdue for a change of scenery, most international vacations are still on-hold due to border restrictions and other virus-related safety concerns.
 Thankfully that doesn’t mean you’re doomed to stay cooped up in your house all summer long—one of these cute summer dwellings in a secluded U.S. locale is just what the doctor ordered for a breath of fresh air while remaining vigilant about social distancing.
-Before making a reservation and hopping in your car, take a few minutes to brush up on these 11 rules the CDC wants you to follow before traveling again.

 The Beehive Cottage in Cushing, Maine